Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Card usage is high, especially for frequent transactions, indicating strong trust in card payments.
+Card usage is high, with 48.75% using them frequently and 17.5% daily, indicating strong trust in card payments.
+Only 6.25% never use cards, showing near-universal adoption (93.75%) among respondents.

 ---